mlcommons/algorithmic-efficiency/RULES.md

 #### Public workloads

 The public workloads will contain tasks such as image classification, object detection, machine translation, language modeling, speech recognition, or other typical machine learning tasks.
 There will be roughly 5 datasets with one or two models each.
 The full list of workloads as well as the exact specification of each workload will be made public with the call for submissions.
 The entire set of public workloads should have a combined runtime of roughly one week on the [competition hardware](#competition-hardware).
 Furthermore, a less computationally expensive subset of the public workloads might be identified as "qualification workloads."
 Submissions that achieve good performance on this set would potentially qualify for computational resources during scoring, provided by sponsors of the benchmark.

-The current list of workloads under consideration to be part of the public workloads can be found in the [workload brainstorming sheet](https://docs.google.com/spreadsheets/d/1bzVRuxTxaAaP4V9VHCovCytw5Rtk5vHZkxKL-Gvz3v4).

 #### Held-out workloads